 Start time Fixed start time Enter the time in local format for the chosen time zone.
 If there is a list of start times, the schedule is started at each of the given times.
 Repeat every Rate of occurrence for running the schedule within the selected time interval.
-Last planned run/Next Activation time calculated by the DBQueue Processor.
+Last planned run/Next planned Activation time calculated by the DBQueue Processor.
 Activation times are recalculated whilst the schedule is running.
-The time of the next run is planned runcalculated from the interval type, rate of occurrence, and the start time.NOTE: One Identity Manager provides the start information in the time zone of the client where the program was started.
-Changes due to daylight saving are taken into account.
+The time of the next run is calculated from the interval type, rate of occurrence, and the start time.